 Dr. Baker assumed the Chair of Surgery at Louisiana State University (2007) before coming to Roanoke (2010).
 Throughout the years, Dr. Baker has served on many editorial boards, in professional surgical societies.
 Dr. Baker has published over 100 refereed publications, contributed to 20 textbooks, presented over 140 invited presentations and has had over 130 papers presented at scientific meetings.
 His research interests center around trauma/critical care management.

 Charles J. Paget III, M.D., Director, General Surgery Residency

 Dr. Paget graduated from the Indiana University School of Medicine in 1990.
 He completed his residency training at St. Josephs Mercy Hospital in Ann Arbor, Michigan.
 He served at the Chief of Surgery, Director of Acute Care Surgical Service and Surgical Endoscopy Service at Morehead Memorial Hospital from 1996-2002.
 Dr. Paget is currently the Associate Program Director of the General Surgery Residency Program and the Section Chief of General Surgery at Carilion Clinic.

-Bryan Collier, D.O., Director of Trauma Services
+Bryan Collier, D.O., Section Chief and Medical Director, Trauma

 Bryan Collier, D.O.